scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 5
 - **Duration:** concentration, 5 minutes

 You magically levitate an object or creature weighing less than 25 lbs.
-If the target is an unwilling creature you must make a spellcasting roll against thir Strength save.
+If the target is an unwilling creature you must make a spellcasting roll against their Strength save.
 On success, each turn you may move the target 3 tiles upwards or downwards.
 This movement does not provoke opportunity attacks, and does not move them with enough force to damage them, but can force them prone (against the ceiling or floor).

 If the target is an unwilling creature they make the save again at the end of their turn, freeing themselves from your levitation on success.
 If the target is in the air when the spell ends it drops to the ground normally.
-If the target becomes heavier than the spell can carry (for example a creature standing ontop of a levitating slab) the spell ends.
+If the target becomes heavier than the spell can carry (for example a creature standing on top of a levitating slab) the spell ends.

 The maximum weight doubles for every level cast above cantrip.